The Bot Plan: Your Guide To Making Conversations Convert

 And modern chatbots are surprisingly easy to set-up and install.
 You can easily set-up one on your website, messaging platforms or social media accounts as there are now quick integrations available to use your chatbot on the platform you like.
 But the best part is that most of them don’t require any coding knowledge at all.

-From a marketing perspective, chatbots have always been great in driving engagement.
+From a marketing perspective, chatbots have always been great at driving engagement.
 Combined with the recent advances in AI, NLU (natural language understanding) and machine learning, they really have become a force to be reckoned with.

 So if you are looking to hire a chatbot for marketing your own brand, there is no better time than now!

-Here are a few ways you can make use of AI powered chatbots to provide an amazing user experience and better market yourself to your users –
+Here are a few ways you can make use of AI-powered chatbots to provide an amazing user experience and better market yourself to your users –

 1. Exceptional Customer Support

 Starting with the obvious, It’s a no-brainer that a chatbot can easily be your next best customer support executive that’s up and working 24*7.

 Providing quick replies has always been a hurdle for brands trying to provide excellent customer support and with chatbots, it becomes fairly easy.